 The Tax Cuts and Jobs Act was designed to deliver tax relief to low and middle-income Americans.
 The reforms make some notable changes to individual and corporate income taxes.
 The Act’s changes are wide-sweeping and also affect child tax credit, divorcing couples’ filing status, and the capital gains implications of selling a marital home.

-Alimony Payments Will No Longer Be Deductible for the Payer
+New Jersey Alimony Payments Will No Longer Be Deductible for the Payer

 Alimony payments are typically ordered when one spouse earns significantly more than the other, and are designed to help offset the costs of splitting the household finances.
 According to the Internal Revenue Service (IRS), about 600,000 filers deducted alimony payments in 2015.
 Currently, the recipient of alimony payments is required to pay taxes on those payments (which are labeled as income) and the payer can claim those payments as an above the line deduction.